15 Most Beautiful Places In Istanbul, Turkey

 Spice Bazaar Istanbul

-There are many traditional markets and bazaars in Istanbul, but one really stood out in terms of beauty – the Spice Bazaar (sorry, not it’s not the Grand Bazaar).
+There are many traditional markets and bazaars in Istanbul, but one really stood out in terms of beauty is the Spice Bazaar (sorry, no it’s not the Grand Bazaar).

 The Spice Bazaar is a small L-shaped bazaar that features spices, herbs, and teas from all over the world.
 You’ll find everything from saffron to Turkish delight, and the colors and aromas are just intoxicating.